 During your warm-up, you probably played a couple of scales.

 Scales are some of your most important tools, especially if you’re a lead guitarist.
-A chunk of your practice session would be very well spent memorising a new one.
+A chunk of your practice session would be very well spent memorizing a new one.

-It might take more than one session to completely memorise a scale, but making a conscious effort to play a shape without reading it from a TAB will pay off.
+It might take more than one session to completely memorize a scale, but making a conscious effort to play a shape without reading it from a TAB will pay off.